jitaogithub/jitaogithub.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: Ph.D. in Computer Science
-      institution: University of Texas at Austin
+      institution: The University of Texas at Austin
       year: In Progress
     - course: M.S. in Computer Science
       institution: University of Wisconsin-Madison